 Under the No Project Alternative, recent development trends within the Burbank to Los Angeles Project Section are anticipated to continue, leading to direct and indirect effects on low-income and/or minority populations.
+The existing railroad right-of-way is currently owned by the Los Angeles County Metropolitan Transportation Authority (Metro), while the National Railroad Passenger Corporation (Amtrak), Metrolink (governed by the Southern California Regional Rail Authority), and Union Pacific Railroad (UPRR) operate passenger and freight service along the corridor.
+As described throughout the analysis, the Burbank to Los Angeles corridor consists of an existing rail corridor that is already characterized by existing heavy rail, passenger rail, and freight train service that causes noise, vibration, visual impacts, air quality impacts, and a physical barrier.
 Overall, traffic congestion within the Burbank to Los Angeles Project Section is anticipated to worsen as the population increases and intersection and roadway segment conditions worsen.
 With continued land development and population growth, emissions would increase under the No Project Alternative.
 However, given increasingly stringent federal and state emission control requirements; replacing older, higher-polluting vehicles with newer, less polluting ones; and State and local initiative plans and policies, air quality is expected to improve in the South Coast Air Basin under the No Project Alternative.
-Because substantial lowincome and/or minority populations are often near existing transportation corridors and industrial areas, low-income and/or minority populations would still likely continue to be disproportionately affected by deteriorating air quality (California Office of Environmental and Health Hazard Assessment n.d.).
-Land development and infrastructure improvement projects under the No Project Alternative, along with additional rail and road traffic, would result in land conversions and residential and commercial displacements and relocations; divided communities; impacts to unknown archaeological sites, increased access and disturbances to archaeological sites, and impacts to historic built resources; increased localized noise and vibration impacts; impacts to views, visual resources, and visual quality; and degraded nighttime views from an increase in evening light and glare.
+Because substantial low-income and/or minority populations are often near existing transportation corridors and industrial areas, lowincome and/or minority populations would still likely continue to be disproportionately affected by deteriorating air quality (California Office of Environmental and Health Hazard Assessment n.d.).
+11 Land development and infrastructure improvement projects under the No Project Alternative, along with additional rail and road traffic, would result in land conversions and residential and commercial displacements and relocations; divided communities; impacts to unknown archaeological sites, increased access and disturbances to archaeological sites, and impacts to historic built resources; increased localized noise and vibration impacts; impacts to views, visual resources, and visual quality; and degraded nighttime views from an increase in evening light and glare.
 Under the No Project Alternative, planned rail extension and improvement projects and light rail station improvement projects would continue to occur, which is likely to lead to intensification of development around station locations.
 The associated development may lead to land use changes such as gentrification along the existing rail corridor under the No Project Alternative.
 Planned recreational developments under the No Project Alternative would help to relieve the strain on existing recreational facilities, but they may also impact existing recreational and other resources.